Anne Hathaway: 2001–2004: Early roles and breakthrough

-In 2001, Hathaway starred in the Disney comedy The Princess Diaries, based on Meg Cabot's novel of the same name.
-Hathaway portrayed teenager Mia Thermopolis, who discovers that she is the heiress to the throne of the fictional Kingdom of Genovia.
+In 2001, Hathaway starred in the Disney comedy The Princess Diaries, based on Meg Cabot's novel The Princess Diaries.
+She portrayed the teenager Mia Thermopolis, who discovers that she is the heiress to the throne of the fictional Kingdom of Genovia.
 Hathaway auditioned for the role during a flight layover on the way to New Zealand.
 Director Garry Marshall initially considered Liv Tyler for the role, but cast Hathaway after his granddaughters suggested that she had the best "princess" hair.
-The film became a major commercial success, grossing $165 million worldwide.
-Many critics lauded Hathaway's performance; a BBC critic noted that "Hathaway shines in the title role and generates great chemistry" and The New York Times Elvis Mitchell found her to be "royalty in the making, a young comic talent with a scramble of features".
-She earned an MTV Movie Award for Best Breakthrough Female Performance nomination for the role.
-The same year, Hathaway starred with Christopher Gorham in Mitch Davis's The Other Side of Heaven, which was also distributed by Disney.
+The film received mixed reviews from critics but became a major commercial success, grossing $165 million worldwide.
+Ben Falk of the BBC praised Hathaway's chemistry with her co-star Julie Andrews, while Elvis Mitchell of The New York Times lauded her comic talent and called her "royalty in the making".
+For her performance, Hathaway was nominated for the MTV Movie Award for Best Breakthrough Female Performance.
+The same year, she starred with Christopher Gorham in Mitch Davis's adventure drama The Other Side of Heaven, which was also distributed by Disney.
 Inspired by John H. Groberg's memoir In the Eye of the Storm, the film met with mostly negative reviews and was a box-office failure.

 In terms of the princess role, there is only so long that you can play those as a young lady before you start feeling really ridiculous.
 They are so much fun to do, I figure I might as well get the most out of them while I can.
 Then [I'll] go off and play all the drug addicts and the prostitutes, and all the good ones you win Oscars for a little bit later on.